Maschinen Krieger ZbV 3000

 Maschinen Krieger (Ma.K ZBV3000), often abbreviated as Ma.K., is a science fiction intellectual property created by Japanese artist and sculptor Kow Yokoyama in the 1980s.
-It consists of an illustrated series, a line of merchandise comprising display and action figures of mecha characters, a 1985 short film, as well as an upcoming Hollywood-produced film by Vertigo Entertainment's Roy Lee.
+It consists of an illustrated series, a line of merchandise comprising display and action figures of mecha characters and a 1985 short film.

 History

 The franchise originally began as the science fiction series SF3D which ran as monthly installments in the Japanese hobby magazine Hobby Japan from 1982 to 1985.
 To develop the storyline, Kow Yokoyama collaborated with Hiroshi Ichimura as story editor and Kunitaka Imai as graphic designer.
 The three creators drew visual inspiration from their combined interest in World War I and World War II armor and aircraft, the American space program and films such as Star Wars, Blade Runner and The Road Warrior.
 Inspired by the ILM model builders who worked on Star Wars, Yokoyama built the original models from numerous kits including armor, aircraft, and automobiles.
 He mostly concentrated on powered armor suits, but later included bipedal walking tanks and aircraft with anti-gravity systems.

 In 1986, there was a dispute with Hobby Japan over the copyright of the series.
 The magazine dropped SF3D from its line-up of articles and Nitto ceased production of various kits of the series.
 The matter was tied up in the courts for years until Yokoyama was awarded the full copyright to the series in the 1990s.
 Yokoyama and Hobby Japan eventually reconciled and restarted their working relationship, ditching the old SF3D name in favor of Maschinen Krieger ZbV3000, otherwise known as Ma.K.